SWIFTSIM/SWIFT/doc/RTD/source/ExternalPotentials/index.rst

    :math:`\Phi(r) = - \frac{4\pi G \rho_0 R_s^3}{r} \ln \left( 1+
    \frac{r}{R_s} \right).`

-   This potential has as free paramters the concentration of the DM halo, the virial mass (:math:`M_{200}`) and the critical density.
+   This potential has as free parameters the concentration of the DM halo, the virial mass (:math:`M_{200}`) and the critical density.
 7. Sine wave (sine-wave)
 8. Point mass ring (point-mass-ring)